syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Setting MDI Layout

-DockingManager allows you to set the different layout for the MDI windows with the different MDILayout values such as `Horizontal` , `Vertical` and `Cascade` layout through the property `SetLayout()` of DocumentContainer.
+DockingManager allows to set the different layout for the MDI windows with the different MDILayout values such as `Horizontal` , `Vertical` and `Cascade` layout through the `SetLayout()` method of DocumentContainer.

-### Horizontal - Arranges the MDI windows horizontally.
+`Horizontal` - Arranges the MDI windows horizontally.

 {%highlight c#%}